mez0ru/PSX-Proxy-Panel/README.md

 more functionalities for the backend proxy server. \
 Eventually the old "Automatic game updates" standalone program will be migrated to the proxy server, \
 for better maintability and better user experience.

+## License
+Whatever license, the backend code is proprietary while the frontend is opensource; \
+however, leave credit where credit is due.